Yodfat is the famous site of the Roman siege on Josephus Flavius and his Galileen army in 67AD.

 Hellenistic and Hasmonean period

 The village was repopulated at the Persian or Hellenistic periods (4th- 3rd century BC).
 The Hasmoneans then conquered the area in the 2nd century BC and populated the village by Jews.
-The town grew from the northern peak, expanded down the southern elongated hillside, and covering a total area of 47 dunams (4.7 Hectares).
+It grew from the northern peak, expanded down the southern elongated hillside, and covering a total area of 47 dunams (4.7 Hectares).
 At its peak the estimated population of the Hasmonean town was 1,500 residents.

 An illustration of the town is shown here, with a view from the east.